-Today you can gain insight to the traditional life of the manawhenua visiting the excellent exhibitions at both the Otago Museum and Toitū Early Settlers Museum, which coincidently is named after the Toitū stream, which still runs beneath Dunedin.
+Today you can gain insight to the traditional life of the manawhenua visiting the excellent exhibitions at both the Otago Museum and Toitū Early Settlers Museum, which coincidently is named after the Toitū stream, which runs through and beneath central Dunedin.

 Ōtepoti Exploration Trail

 The fascinating collections in the museum’s Southern Land, Southern People and Tāngata Whenua galleries feature numerous artefacts and displays depicting the history of the Maori people in the Dunedin area and further afield.
 A thoroughly absorbing way to spend a few hours.

 Situated on top of the Port Chalmers Flagstaff lookout is a secret hidden garden.
 Built in 2005 fulfilling the wishes of well-known Maori artist Ralph Hotere, it marks the return of four sculptors to their home at Observation Point including 'Black Phoenix II' by Ralph Hotere

 Catch one of the newest pieces of local street art - a double-story likeness of Hotere by Tyler Kennedy-Stent on Carroll Street.
 A fitting tribute to one of Dunedin’s most notable artists.